-January is a season of renewal.
-2019 has trudged to an end, and now we have a bright beginning ahead of us.
+Is Now the Best Time to Move House? – January is a season of renewal.
+The year has trudged to an end, and now we have a bright beginning ahead of us.
 It’s no surprise then, that January is the time of year when people are most likely to start something new.
-Some start classes, others change careers, while some brave souls take the plunge and decide to up sticks and move to a new house.
+Some start classes, others change careers, while some brave souls take the plunge and decide to up sticks and buy a new home.
 There’s no time like the present, but actually how feasible is moving to a new house?

 Buyer or Seller’s Market?

 One of the main things people discuss when they talk about moving house is whether it is a good time to sell or a good time to buy.
 A buyer’s market occurs when there is more supply and less demand, so sellers are competing for your custom.
 Meanwhile, a seller’s market occurs when house prices are pipped to go up, so demand grows for the current houses on the market.
 For many people, wanting to move house happens whether it’s a buyer’s or seller’s market.
 Only for serious house flippers should this make too much of a difference.
 If you can wait until circumstances favour you, that’s fine, but if you don’t mind knowing you could maybe get a better deal at some point, then go ahead and proceed anyway.